Aiclear/ait_banban/README.md

 # Banban

+# IMPORTANT
+This repo, alongside with hundreds of other repos has been affected by mass starring from many accounts that appear to have been taken over.
+Just as a heads up, we are aware of this problem and have already reported it to GitHub support.

+Actual number of GitHub stars on this repo: 84

 [![Mentioned in Awesome Tauri][]][1]

 A productivity app inspired by GitHub Projects Kanban built using [Tauri](https://tauri.app/) and [Svelte](https://svelte.dev/), with a [SQLite](https://www.sqlite.org/) database backend.